 Official Spotify Playlists are curated by the Spotify curation team and are composed of music that fits a specific element, mood, or style that is featured in a given playlist.
 These playlists are the ones you see in the prominent areas of the Spotify app.
 You may also see some personal Spotify playlists in this area as well.
 Ultimately it is up to the Spotify curation team to decide what playlists get featured in the app.

-Getting Your Music Listed on Personal Spotify Playlists
+Getting on Spotify Playlists:

 To start, we look at the ins and outs of Personal Spotify Playlists.
 Later in the article, we will discuss Official Spotify Playlists.
 Personal Spotify Playlists are curated by other Spotify users who are not a part of the Spotify staff.
 The secret here is build up your online presence and then find the contact info of the people who run these playlists.
 Be very specific about who you send your music to, ensuring their taste matches up with your own.